Get insider access

 1. Best Dehumidifier For Basements

 The best dehumidifier for basements we've tested is the Frigidaire FFAP5034W1.
-This 50-pint unit provides excellent dehumidification and is a great choice for larger dens.
+This 50-pint unit provides excellent dehumidification and is a great choice for larger spaces.
 It has three fan speed settings, generating between 275 CFM (Cubic Feet per Minute) and 179 CFM of air movement.
 This flexibility makes it especially well-suited for basements with daily variations in ambient humidity and temperature.
 Not only does it feature a fairly large 2.2 gal (8.3 L) water tank, but you can also connect a hose to its drain port for continuous drainage or use its built-in pump to have it drain into a faraway spot.
 Additionally, it's impressively energy-efficient, with an Energy Star rating of 1.9 L/kWh, so you won't notice a huge increase in your energy bill, even if you leave it running for extended periods.

 With all that said, it's worth noting that this dehumidifier makes a lot of noise at its highest fan speed and produces a fair amount of heat, so you might want to keep it far away if you use it in a finished basement where you watch TV or entertain guests.
 While this dehumidifier isn't the largest 50-pint model on the market, you can look at the Midea MAD50PS1QWT if you want something a little smaller but with the same capacity.
 Just be aware that it's even noisier than the Frigidaire and generates more heat.